Session Detail (parallel) Panel 17: Barkcloth in Pacific environments Coordinator(s) Fanny Wonu Veys, Andrew Mills Session presentation

 This panel explores barkcloth’s unique role in mediating human-environment interactions in Oceania.
 Little has been written about barkcloth’s impact on the environment.
 Since the 18th century, foreigners have imported woven textiles, tapa has been gradually replaced and introduced plant fibres widely cultivated.
 But what was the environmental impact of historical barkcloth production, and how has its marginalisation transformed the environment?
 Various plants and minerals have long been gathered for pigment production, but few details are known about their classification, procurement, circulation or processing.
 Barkcloth offers a rich visual record of the environment, but can changing iconography also inform us about changing attitudes to the environment?

 Cloth protects the body from the environment and the gaze of others.
 In Polynesia, barkcloth especially wrapped and insulated powerful beings, and ceremonially it provided them a conduit through the environment.
 What can this tell us about barkcloth’s materiality?
 Paper Mulberry was historical Polynesia’s most important inedible crop.
 Elsewhere in Oceania, and locally in Polynesia, bast from breadfruit, Ficus species and other wild trees supplemented or replaced it.
 What can such wild-harvested materials tell us about tapa’s role in mediating human relationships with the wild and cultivated, earthly and divine?
-Paper submissions are closed Accepted papers Blood, Bones, and Land: Barkcloth as procreation in Melanesian Ontologies Anna-Karina Hermkens (Australian National University) This paper explores how across Papua New Guinea, barkcloth has functioned as a mediator between humans and their environment, and between humans and the divine.
+Paper submissions are closed Accepted papers Blood, Bones, and Land: Barkcloth as procreation in Melanesian Ontologies Anna-Karina Hermkens (Macquarie University) This paper explores how across Papua New Guinea, barkcloth has functioned as a mediator between humans and their environment, and between humans and the divine.
 Revisiting origin myths and various uses and meanings of barkcloth in West Papua, Oro province and New Britain, it is shown how barkcloth is intimately connected with human ontology, and in particular with female blood and reproduction, as well as with death and decay.
 At the same time, this paper will elucidate the dynamic interplay between barkcloth production (from both domesticated and ‘wild’ tree species) and people’s environment.
 Focusing on changes brought about by colonialism, logging and climate change, I will show the intimate relationship between barkcloth and people’s future existence, especially in terms of cultural identity, and economy.
 Bark-capes and the transformation of the person in Anga male rituals (Papua New Guinea) Pierre Jean-Claude Lemonnier (Aix-Marseille University, CNRS, EHESS) The Anga of PNG continue to produce or obtain beaten bark for their own use, rarely in view of neo-traditional events, never for tourists.
 Besides the consumption of those maro as mats and cloths, several artefacts made from the semi-domesticated Ficus and Broussonetia papyrifera are central to the male initiations I observed in 1979 (Baruya) and 1994-2006 (Ankave).

 The paper does not deal with the production or exchange of maro, which I have previously described; it looks at the very materiality of their usage – and not only their “meaning”.